TV Slagalica

 TV Slagalica (Serbian Cyrillic: ТВ Слагалица; TV Puzzle) or simply Slagalica is a Serbian quiz show produced by RTS and airs on RTS 1.
-It is based on Des chiffres et des lettres, a French game show.
+It is based on Des chiffres et des lettres.
 It first aired on 22 November 1993 at 7 pm.
 Furthermore, it consists of seven simple mind games (word, number and knowledge games).
 Contestants play for a spot in the quarter-finals, semi-finals and then the finals.
 Contestants win prizes as they progress.
 It has four female hosts: Marija Veljković, Kristina Radenković, Milica Gacin and Jelena Simić.
 After the end of each 10th series, winners of each of the previous 10 series', with the addition of 6 runners-up, play in the super final using the same system as a regular series.
 In the super final, there is also an additional game played.

 History

 TV Slagalica is the longest-running quiz show, which has survived competition from internationally created quiz shows with local production in Serbia (such as Who Wants to Be a Millionaire? and The Weakest Link).
 The original French versions of this game stopped airing in September 2024 after more than 12000 episodes.

 The first show aired on 22 November 1993 under the name of Muzička Slagalica (Musical Puzzle).
 The producers changed over time, there have been a total of 20 hosts, 20 different games, 5000 contestants, the air time has changed numerous times, the studio design has changed as well as the sponsors, prizes and the name (to TV Slagalica).

 On 7 April 2006 the quiz aired its 3000th episode.
 Since May 2007 the show has started airing daily at 19:00 Central European Time.
 The 157th season of TV Slagalica began airing on 2 December 2022.
 On 8 January 2024, the quiz aired its 9000th episode.
+The quiz is expected to air its 10000th episode on October 4, 2026.